How to use this

 Start the next cohort

 You now have a running program.
-Pass the framework to a second champion or run it again.
+Pass the framework to a second advisor or run it again.

 Questions, feedback, or running into something this curriculum doesn't cover?
 Reach out at [email protected].
-We respond to every email and improve the curriculum based on what champions tell us.
+We respond to every email and improve the curriculum based on what advisors tell us.